The Port of Dover has turned to a raft of futuristic BlipTrack sensors to keep billions of pounds of trade and millions of passengers on the move.

 Highways England asset manager for Kent, Kevin Bown, said: “Working collaboratively with partners like the Port of Dover, we aim to help keep Kent’s roads moving and its economy growing.
 It’s great to see the port using innovative technology like this to help manage traffic arriving at Dover in the best way possible.”

-“BlipTrack has helped us get a better understanding of the dynamic traffic system and provides quantifiable data to support the improvement measures to traffic flows.
-This will allow us to continue to provide a world-class service to our customers and community by efficiently managing traffic flows in and out of the port.”
+“The solution has helped us get a better understanding of the dynamic traffic system and provides quantifiable data to support the improvement measures to traffic flows.
+It allows us to provide a world-class service to our customers and community by efficiently managing traffic flows in and out of the port.”
 Read more.

 General Manager of Strategy and Risk Management at Port of Dover